Project

 ・Adoption of Centralized Train Control (CTC)

-(Train position is grasped from the central control room, station turnouts are also remotely controlled from the control room)
+(Train positions are monitored from the central control room, and station switches are also remotely controlled from the control room)

 1,435mm